Skills

 Drying meat in Shanghai at wintertime

 It is at least a 2000-year-old tradition in many provinces in China to cure and preserve meat in wintertime.
-Pigs were slaughtered after the ‘Light Snowfall’-date (around Nov 22nd/23rd), when the temperatures were plummeting, and this meat had to be…
+Pigs were slaughtered after the ‘Light Snowfall’ date (around Nov 22nd/23rd).
+Then, the temperatures plummeted, and this meat had to be…

 Termite mounds indicating direction North

-In Southern Africa, fungus-growing termites, which build enclosed mounds without visible ventilation holes belong to the genera macrotermes.
+In Southern Africa, fungus-growing termites, which build enclosed mounds without visible ventilation holes, belong to the genera macrotermes.
 These macrotermes mounds can be up to 6 meters high above ground.
-The tip nearly always leans slightly over and the termite…
+The tip nearly always leans slightly over, and the termite…

 Danger posed by Nile crocodiles

-Nile crocodiles (Crocodylus niloticus) are colloquially called just crocodiles or ‘crocs’ in the following.
+In the following, Nile crocodiles (Crocodylus niloticus) are called just crocodiles or ‘crocs’.
 They occur in Southern- and Eastern African regions and along the Atlantic coastline in Central Africa.
-They eat any animal they can get a hold of…
+They eat any animal they can get a hold of and…

 Fish ripping in Hanoi, Vietnam

-A very common fishing technique in Vietnam is ripping a weighted hook with multiple side arms through still water and hoping to hook unsuspecting fish somewhere on their body.
-Hooking a fish at the lips with the correct size and…
+A typical fishing technique in Vietnam is ripping a weighted hook with multiple side arms through still water and hoping to hook unsuspecting fish somewhere on their body.
+Hooking a fish at the lips with the correct size and style…

 Fish trapping at a fast-flowing brook in Vietnam

 Trapping fish in bamboo traps in Southeast Asia is normally a static affair.
-These fishing traps will be used in still waters with or without bait inside and checked at least once daily.
-It was a new experience, to see…
+These fishing traps are used in still waters with or without bait inside and checked at least once daily.
+It was a new experience to see somebody…

 Cashew apples and -nuts in Goa, India

 Cashew trees (Anacardium occidentale) are native to areas around Northeastern Brazil.
-Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast Asia and finally Africa.
-Therefore, cashew products already have a long history in Goa…
+Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast Asia and Africa.
+Therefore, cashew products already have a long history in Goa and…

 Jujube trees at Ayutthaya in Thailand

-The Ayutthaya Historical Park covers the ruins of the old city of Ayutthaya, which was founded already in 850 AD by the Khmer and named after the Hindu holy city of Ajodhya.
-It was destroyed by the Burmese in 1767…
+The Ayutthaya Historical Park covers the ruins of the old city, which was founded by the Khmer in 850 AD and named after the Hindu holy city of Ajodhya.
+The city was destroyed by the Burmese in 1767 and has…

 Cormorant fishing at Li Jiang River in China

-Cormorant fishing is an ancient fishing art that dates back at least 1300 years.
+Cormorant fishing is an ancient art that dates back at least 1300 years.
 Today, it is only practiced in the southwestern provinces of China.
-However, some fishermen are attempting to revive this fishing technique for tourists in water villages…
+However, some fishermen are attempting to revive this fishing technique for tourists in water villages around…

 Chanterelle mushrooms in Thailand

-Thai chanterelles, or more specifically Cantharellus minor live in symbiosis with Gurjun trees (Dipterocarpus tuberculatus) in semi-deciduous Southeast-Asian forests.
-These trees are easy to identify due to their double-winged (di-ptero) fruits with big seeds.
-Besides Cantharellus minor, other species of…
+Thai chanterelles, specifically Cantharellus minor, live in symbiosis with Gurjun trees (Dipterocarpus tuberculatus) in semi-deciduous Southeast-Asian forests.
+These trees are easily identified due to their double-winged (di-ptero) fruits with big seeds.
+Besides Cantharellus minor, other species of chanterelle mushrooms are…

 First shelter of Henno Martin at Kuiseb Canyon

-Two German geologists, Dr. Henno Martin, and Dr. Herman Korn, went at the beginning of WW2 in 1940 for 2,5 years into hiding around the Kuiseb Canyon area, Namibia, to avoid internment by the South-African Union government.
-During that time,…
+Two German geologists, Dr. Henno Martin and Dr. Herman Korn, went into hiding around the Kuiseb Canyon area, Namibia, for 2.5 years at the beginning of WW2 in 1940 to avoid internment by the South African Union government.
+During that…

 Trunk it – it’s Marula beer!

-Marula season in Southern Africa is normally in February each year.
-When Marulas (Sclerocarya birrea) are getting ripe, they turn from green to yellow and fall from the female Marula trees.
-On the ground, they are ripening up fully and…
+Marula season in Southern Africa typically occurs in February of each year.
+When Marulas (Sclerocarya birrea) get ripe, they turn from green to yellow and fall from the female Marula trees.
+On the ground, they ripen fully and will start…

 Taste of Gaur meat at Kaeng Krachan rainforest